 That would soon change, and so would the course of the entire nation’s history.

-This move caused Germany, an ally of Japan at the time, to declare war on the United States on December 11th, sucking the US into the European Theater of this global conflict, and taking the US, in just four short days, from a peacetime nation to one that was preparing for all-out war with two enemies on opposite sides of the globe.
+The US’ declaration of war caused Nazi Germany, an ally of Japan at the time, to declare war on the United States on December 11th, sucking the United States into the European Theater of this global conflict, and taking the United States, in just four short days, from a peacetime nation to one that was preparing for all-out war with two enemies on opposite sides of the globe.

 Unofficial Participation in the War: Lend-Lease

-Although formal declarations of war did not come until 1941, one could argue that the US had been involved in WWII for some time already, since 1939, despite the country’s self-proclaimed neutrality.
+Although formal declarations of war did not come until 1941, one could argue that the United States had been involved in World War II for some time already, since 1939, despite the country’s self-proclaimed neutrality.
 It had played a role by supplying Germany’s opponents — which, by 1940, after the Fall of France to Hitler and Nazi Germany, included pretty much only Great Britain — with supplies for the war effort.

-The assistance was made possible by a program known as “Lend-Lease” — legislation that gave the president, Franklin D. Roosevelt, exceptional authority when negotiating deals with nations at war with Germany and its allies.
+The assistance was made possible by a program known as “Lend-Lease” — legislation that gave the president, Franklin D. Roosevelt, exceptional authority when negotiating deals with nations at war with Nazi Germany and its allies.
+In December 1940 Roosevelt accused Hitler of planning world conquest and ruled out any negotiations as useless, calling for the United States to become an “arsenal of democracy” and promoting Lend-Lease programmes of aid to support the British war effort.

 Over the next few years, Congress would extend Lend-Lease to even more countries.
-It’s estimated that the US sent more than $35 billion in military equipment to other nations around the world so that they could continue to wage effective war against Japan and Germany.
+It’s estimated that the United States sent more than $35 billion in military equipment to other nations around the world so that they could continue to wage effective war against Japan and Nazi Germany.

 This shows that the United States was far from neutral, no matter its official status.
-Roosevelt and his advisors likely knew the US would end up going to war, but it would take some time and a drastic shift in the public’s opinion to do so.
+President Roosevelt and his advisors likely knew the United States would end up going to war, but it would take some time and a drastic shift in the public’s opinion to do so.

 This “drastic shift” wouldn’t happen until December of 1941, with the violent loss of thousands of unsuspecting American lives.

 Answering this question can be complicated if you want it to be.
-WWII was a catastrophic clash of global power, driven primarily by a small group of powerful elites, but played out on the ground by regular working-class people whose motivations were as diverse as they were.
+World War II was a catastrophic clash of global power, driven primarily by a small group of powerful elites, but played out on the ground by regular working-class people whose motivations were as diverse as they were.

 A great many were forced, some signed up, and a number of them fought for reasons we may never understand.

-In total, 1.9 billion people served in World War II, and around 16 million of them were from the US.
+In total, 1.9 billion people served in World War II, and around 16 million of them were from the United States .
 Every American was motivated differently, but the vast majority, if asked, would have named one of a few reasons for why they supported the war and even chose to risk their life to fight in it.

 Provocation from the Japanese

-Larger historical forces eventually brought the US to the brink of WWII, but the direct and immediate cause that led it to officially entering the war was the Japanese attack on Pearl Harbor.
+Larger historical forces eventually brought the United States to the brink of World War II, but the direct and immediate cause that led it to officially entering the war was the Japanese attack on Pearl Harbor.

-The tragedy of the attack, along with its treacherous nature, infuriated the American public — which had been growing increasingly skeptical of Japan due to its expansion in the Pacific throughout 1941.
+The tragedy of the Pearl Harbor attack, along with its treacherous nature, infuriated the American public — which had been growing increasingly skeptical of Japan due to its expansion in the Pacific throughout 1941.

 As a result, after the attacks, America was nearly in complete agreement about seeking vengeance through war.
 A Gallup poll taken days after the formal declaration found that 97% of Americans were in support of it.